A Typical Airline Pilot Roster / Schedule – A look at long and short haul schedules

 A pilots roster is very variable and depends on what aircraft they are flying and for which airline.
 With long haul rosters, you usually spend more time away from home (when working) than a short haul pilot, but you usually get more days off at home as a result.
 Short haul rosters often have a mix of day trips and “tours” where you might spend a few nights away from home at different destinations.
 Some airlines will only plan you for day trips (such as Ryanair).
 Whilst others will have you regularly staying away from home (flag carriers like BA or KLM).

-There is a common misconception amongst the general public that pilots fly a set route, but this is actually very rarely the case as we tend operate any route that the type of aircraft we are trained on is operated to.
-This could be anywhere from a handful of destinations to hundreds!
+There is a common misconception amongst the general public that pilots fly a set route, but this is actually very rarely the case as we tend operate any route that the type of aircraft we are trained on is operated to by our airline.
+This could be anywhere from a handful of destinations at a small airline to hundreds at a large one!

 Pilots typical Long Haul Typical Roster